SiAshbery/simstagram/README.md

 ## Known Issues/TODOs

 - Build Simstagram
 - Tests for Session Controller are all currently pending untill I can research how best to approach them
+- If rspec tests are failing citing "TypeError: wrong argument type Integer (expected Proc)" This is a bug with Ruby MRI 2.4.0 https://bugs.ruby-lang.org/issues/13107.
+Please ensure you are using Ruby 2.4.1

 ## Acknowledgement
 - Thanks to Jenny Wem (https://github.com/wemmm) for showing me how to write a good README